tock/tock/doc/reference/trd106-completion-codes.md

 2 Design Considerations
 ===============================
-When possible, Tock should follow existing conventions and terminology from other major platforms.
+When possible, Tock applications should follow existing conventions and terminology from other major platforms.
 This assists in helping the project be more understandable to newcomers by following the principle of least astonishment.

+This advisory document provides guidance for the ecosystem of Tock applications using the `exit` syscall, and does not define the behavior of the syscall itself.

 3 Design
 ===============================